An Unexpected Illness

 something resembling a chaise lounge, got up and went over to it, pulling

-it as close to the shallow end of the pool as he dared, and sat down,
+it as close to the shallow end of the pool as he dared, and sat down, while

 Kirk went inside to put on his swimsuit.